 i.
 Visits: The Welfare Team aims to carry out planned visits.
-Due to restrictions caused by the coronavirus pandemic, home visits were replaced by telephone visits.
-During the year, they carried out a total of 3,852 visits (2019 - 1, 886), comprising of 252 home visits (2019 - 1,191) and 3,361 telephone visits (2019 - 461).
-A further 239 (2019 - 234) contacts were made with former employees by correspondence and other means.
-The contacting of pensioners living in remote places or follow-on from home visits are ordinarily carried out by telephone.
+During the year, the hybrid model of home and telephone visits continued.
+The number of home visits increased and the number of telephone visits decreased as practice continued to adjust following the Covid-19 pandemic.
+The Welfare Team carried out a total of 2,269 visits (2022 - 2,926), comprising of 724 home visits (2022 - 454) and 1,047 telephone visits (2022 - 2006).
+A further 466 (2022 - 465) contacts were made with former employees by correspondence and other means.
+The contacting of pensioners living in remote places or follow-on from home visits is ordinarily carried out by telephone.

-The Trust also supports a network of nine John Laing Retirement Clubs across the country with funding.
-These Clubs are independent from the Trust.
-They are managed by volunteer members of each Club.
+- ii.
+The Trust also supports a network of eight John Laing Retirement Clubs across the country with funding.
+These Clubs are independent from the Trust and managed by volunteer members of each Club.
 These thriving clubs organise various social events and outings where former colleagues and friends can get together.
 These services are valued by pensioners, club members and their families.
 They provide assistance in tackling the effects of isolation and loneliness.

-ii.
+A new Club based in Yorkshire has opened recently providing activities for a new group of pensioners. - iii.
 Payments: The Trustees make available funds to pensioners who qualify for financial help.
 Welfare visits and contacts allow the Trustees to make informed decisions on how best to give financial support and assistance to those most in need.
 Where appropriate, Welfare Officers will put forward a recommendation for financial assistance on behalf of pensioners.
-In 2020, total payments made in relation to Welfare activities amounted to a total of £641,000 (2019 - £523,000) to 208 (2019 - 270) beneficiaries, most of whom received more than one payment during the year.
+In 2023, total payments made in relation to Welfare activities amounted to a total of £375,000 (2022 £476,000) to 128 (2022 145) beneficiaries, most of whom received more than one payment during the year.
 Financial assistance comes in the form of gratuity payments or funding towards the purchase of goods or services designed to make a difference in the day to day lives and independence of our ageing beneficiaries.
+During 2023, in the context of the Cost of Living Crisis, additional energy payments were made to 23 pensioner beneficiaries (2022 120), totalling £14,100 (2022 £89,100).